Siren (DC Comics): Hila

-The New 52 version of Hila possess some of the same powers seemingly identical to her previous continuity version; her Xebellian physiology still grants her superhuman physical abilities including superhuman strength, speed, durability enabling her to survive intense pressures of the ocean, enhanced senses, the ability to breathe underwater.
-Unlike her previous versions, her powers are supplemented through magical means, depicted as lacking the psionic-backed hydrokinetic powers naturally bestowed to royalty in Xebel and has, instead, been granted it through magic.
+The New 52 version of Hila possess some of the same powers, making her seemingly identical to her previous continuity version.
+Her Xebellian physiology still grants her superhuman physical abilities, including superhuman strength, speed, durability enabling her to survive intense pressures of the ocean, enhanced senses, and the ability to breathe underwater.
+Unlike her previous versions, her powers are supplemented through magical means.
+She is depicted as lacking the psionic-backed hydrokinetic powers naturally bestowed to royalty in Xebel.
+She has, instead, been granted it through magic.
 Her hydrokinetic powers allows her to create hard-water constructs, manipulate blood, and was augmented to rival Mera's hydrokinetic abilities.
-She is also an entity known as a "shifter", Atlanteans whom learned the ability to shape-shift their through illusions.
-Hila also proved to be a skilled actor, deceiver, Despite her intents through magical means, however, her hydrokinetic powers were considered inferior to her sisters.
+She is also an entity known as a "shifter", Atlanteans whom learned the ability to shape-shift through illusions.
+Hila also proved to be a skilled actor, deceiver, Despite her intents through magical means, however, her hydrokinetic powers were considered inferior to her sister's.